Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 According to the current timeline, a live switch is scheduled for 2019.

-If you do not live in one of these cities, your property may have been reassessed and its land use updated, resulting in a different land use fee for 2018.
+Your property may have been reassessed and its land use updated, resulting in a different land use fee for the year.

 Kenton County’s 911 fee is based on the land use of each property instead of a direct unit count.
 Property types that were exempt from the fee previously will remain exempt.
 For residential land uses, this fee is capped at $75 per unit.
-Retail properties are charged a different fee if the building is larger than 25,000 square feet, and other non-retail properties have a separate fee.
+Retail properties are charged a different fee depending on the building size and other non-retail properties have a separate fee.

 The fees for each land use density grouping were determined by analyzing all 911 calls from previous years across different land uses in the county.
 The total % of calls that went to each land use grouping was used to determine what percentage of revenue each land use grouping was responsible for.